CODARcode/savanna/README.md

 (already built in the ADIOS release) that will allow you to transfer data and compress or reduce the data in a variety of ways.
 These are intended to be simple enough examples that users can use them for self-guided exploration of the interfaces.
+These examples are included in Savanna as submodules, so you will need to use "git clone --recursive", or you can go to the release package, where a tarball of those sources is available.
 More details on the heat transfer mini-app are included below.

 Heat Transfer Example